dec0dedd/lexcomp/README.md

-# LexComp: Python library for text complexity assessment
+# LexComp: Python library for text complexity analysis

-LexComp is a straightforward Python library designed to measure text complexity through various statistics.
-Currently in its development phase, its functionalities are limited, but future plans include enhancing metrics with transformer models (such as BERT) and incorporating additional metrics.
+LexComp is a quick and easy Python library designed to measure text complexity through various statistics and ML models.
+Models and metrics are still work in progress so more changes might be introduced in the future.

+## How does it work?

+LexComp evaluates text complexity by blending DistilBERT embeddings with classic readability metrics and combining them through XGBoost decision trees.
+DistilBERT helps capture the subtleties of language, while metrics like Flesch-Kincaid add insights on sentence length and word difficulty.
+Together, they create a well-rounded complexity score that offers a more complete picture of how readable a piece of text really is.

 ## Example usage